 - The body, if you select that check box.

 - The header, if you select that check box.
 See also "Subject, Body, and Header" below, on how screening rules behave if two or more of the preceding are selected, and on the Pattern is found in any selected field (OR relation) checkbox.

-- The destination address, if you have put anything in the right-hand box in the Use these addresses area of the Edit Screening Rule dialog box.
+- The destination address, if you have put anything in the Addresses area.

 - The value of any key in the user data, if both of the following are true: